Retired Cop Ray Lewis Blames Corporate America for the Situation in Ferguson

 Photos by the author

-In 2011, when Middle America thought of the Occupy Movement as a smorgasbord of drum circles, a photo emerged of a former police captain being arrested by the NYPD.
+In 2011, when Middle America thought of the Occupy Movement as a smörgåsbord of drum circles, a photo emerged of a former police captain being arrested by the NYPD.
 That was Ray Lewis, 23-year veteran of the Philadelphia Police Department.
-The Occupy Movement turned him into some sort of legitimized and uniformed social advocate.
-He’s since traveled to various protests across the US, including the recent unrest in Ferguson.
+The Occupy Movement turned him into some sort of legitimised and uniformed social advocate.
+He’s since travelled to various protests across the US, including the recent unrest in Ferguson.
 I caught up with him across the street from the QuikTrip where Mike Brown was killed.

 Videos by VICE